timsch003/rcps.app/README.md

 - Card views for browsing tags and recipes
 - Recipe view for creating, viewing, editing and deleting single recipes
 - Importing recipes from screenshots/photos, workflow:
-  1. Select photos/screenshots from gallery (view with large buttons and icons prompting user to choose one for ingredients and one for directions)
+  1. Select screenshots/photos from gallery (view with large buttons and icons prompting user to choose one for ingredients and one for instructions)
-  2. Set cutouts for both images in one view (each indicated by the icons from step 1) Images are then scanned with OCR (executed on client via Tesseract.js or similar)
+  2. Crop both images in one view (types indicated by the icons from step 1)
+     Images are then scanned with OCR (executed on client via Tesseract.js or similar)
   3. Check imported data (quick-correct view with larger monospace font and common OCR errors highlighted)
 - Settings view
   - Dark/light theme switch